orestar/Getting_Cleaning_Data_Project/codebook.md

 **2/ Variables**

-subject: The subject who performed the activity.
+|subject|: The subject who performed the activity.

-activity: The activity performed by the subject.
+|activity|: The activity performed by the subject.

 Following variables contains the average of each variable with same name in the original dataset, for each activity and each subject.